ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_sale_date %}
 Date of property sale.

-Uses dates from `sale.mydec` prior to 2021.
-Also defaults to `sale.mydec` any time `iasworld.sales` and `sale.mydec` disagree.
+Uses dates from `sale.mydec` between 2014 and 2021.
+Also defaults to `sale.mydec`
+any time `iasworld.sales` and `sale.mydec` disagree.
 {% enddocs %}